 Flexitarians are also known as flexible vegetarians, casual vegetarians or vegivores.
 Quite simply there are no rules.
 Some flexitarians will have a meat-free meal once a week while others will only eat meat and other animal products such as fish or dairy on rare occasions.

-The flexitarian diet is increasing in popularity especially with people who do not want to commit to a full vegetarian or vegan lifestyle.
+The flexitarian diet is very popular, especially with people who do not want to commit to a full vegetarian or vegan lifestyle.
 A semi-vegetarian diet allows individuals to adapt their eating habits to their lifestyle, preferences, and specific nutritional needs.
 This can be especially appealing to those who want a less restrictive approach to eating.

 Surprisingly the adepts of flexitarianism are not only people who want to reduce their meat consumption but also vegetarians or vegans who decide to reintroduce meat into their diet.

-The motivations behind adopting a flexitarian lifestyle are quite diverse.
+The motivations behind adopting a flexitarian diet are quite diverse: